São José dos Campos: The state administrative region of São José dos Campos

 The State of São Paulo is divided politically and administratively into 15 regions.
 São José dos Campos is the seat and the name of the 3rd Administrative Region, which includes the North Coast of São Paulo state and the Paraíba Valley.

 The region comprises 39 municipalities with sharp contrasts.
-São José dos Campos is a densely populated city, with approximately 2,100 inhabitants/square kilometers in urban area, whereas the quiet municipality of São José do Barreiro has only seven inhabitants/square kilometer.
+São José dos Campos is a densely populated city, with approximately 2,100 inhabitants/km2 (5,43 inhabitants/km2) in urban area, whereas the quiet municipality of São José do Barreiro has only 7 inhabitants/km2 (18 inhabitants/km2).
 There are both highly industrialized cities and the others in the region are focused on agriculture and tourism.
 São José dos Campos is well known as the Capital do Vale which means that São José dos Campos is the most important city of the Paraíba Valley.

 It is one of the state's most dynamic areas, the fourth one in terms of population density, and covers 11.3% of the state's territory.
 The main municipalities are São José dos Campos, Taubaté, Jacareí, Guaratingueta, Caraguatatuba, Campos do Jordão, São Sebastião, Lorena, Pindamonhangaba, Ubatuba and Caçapava.